oscarzhuqh/toastmasters-eval-app/knowledge/pathways/engaging_humor.md

 - **Purpose**: The purpose of this project is for the member to clearly define how Toastmasters envisions mentoring.
 The purpose of this speech is for the member to share some aspect of a previous experience as a protégé.
 - **Speech length**: 5–7 minutes

-### Project: Understanding Your Communication Style
-- **Type:** Required
-- **Purpose**: The purpose of this project is for the member to learn about different communication styles and identify his or her primary style.
-The purpose of this speech is for the member to share the impact of his or her style on others.
-- **Speech length**: 5–7 minutes

-### Project: Understanding Your Leadership Style
-- **Type:** Required
-- **Purpose**: The purpose of this project is for the member to identify his or her primary leadership style or styles.
-The purpose of this speech is for the member to share some aspect of his or her primary leadership style or discuss leadership styles in general.
-- **Speech length**: 5–7 minutes

 ### Project: Know Your Sense of Humor
 - **Type:** Required
 - **Purpose**: The purpose of this project is to begin developing a collection of humorous stories and to present a speech that includes humor.